 - Add a contact for each client.

 - Add billable tasks.
 Here are some of mine: Admin, Project Management, Meeting/Communication, Research, Copywriting, Editing & Proofreading, and Strategy.

 - Download the mobile and desktop timers.

 - Invoice your clients and ask them to pay online.

 Check out Time Doctor.
-This time tracking app gives you visibility into how your employees are spending their time.
+This time tracking app for freelancers gives you visibility into how your employees are spending their time.
 Detailed analytics can help you identify opportunities to optimize their workflow and increase their productivity.

-Time tracking for freelancers rant now concluded.
+Time tracking benefits for freelancers rant now concluded.

 P.S.
 If you have more questions about invoicing, read this post about freelance writer invoices (which applies to freelancers of all kinds).